Vl-Wouter/NMD-Bot/readme.md

 Then copy the `.env.sample` file, rename it to `.env` and add your keys.

+To run the wit.ai server, go to `./server` and run `npm run start` to run a development server.

 ## Running tests

 The tests for the server are setup with Jest.
 To run these, navigate